Philosophical Society of Washington

 Founded in 1871, the Philosophical Society of Washington is the oldest scientific society in Washington, D.C.
 It continues today as PSW Science.

 Since 1887, the Society has met regularly in the assembly hall of the Cosmos Club.
 In the Club's present location since 1951, the assembly hall is now called the John Wesley Powell auditorium.
 Meetings are roughly every other Friday, except in the summer.
 Meetings are free and open to the public.
 A lecture is given by a scientist at each meeting.

 In 1931, the Society established the ongoing Joseph Henry Lecture series.
 The lectures present speakers at who have reached the pinnacles of their respective fields, and in recent years have included Nobel laureates Baruch Blumberg, William D. Phillips, John C. Mather, and Craig Mello.

 History

 The Saturday Club

 In 1846, the Smithsonian Institution was founded and its Regents elected Joseph Henry as the Institution’s first Secretary.
 In 1855, the Smithsonian Castle was completed, with space for exhibitions, research laboratories, and living quarters for Henry and his family.

 Sometime before the outbreak of the Civil War, Henry and several other men interested in science formed a small club called the Saturday Club.
 Their meetings were held the homes of its members, and were devoted to discussion of scientific questions.
 Meetings followed by a social with supper and refreshments provided by the evening’s host.

-Eventually, the Saturday Club increased to more than forty members and some found it difficult to accommodate the group in their homes.
+The Saturday Club eventually grew to more than forty members and some found it difficult to accommodate the group in their homes.
 Henry recommended to resolve this difficulty by organizing a society that would be available to any man of science in Washington.